 In October of 2006, they saw each other across the crowded aisles of an Alice Cooper show.
 Since then, Dave and Sarah Lister have built a loving relationship on shared influences that combine music and comedy.

 Their mutual love for the bands of classic rock, along with their love for cheesy comedy, bonded them quickly as a couple.

-In 2007, lifelong arena rock fan and veteran Jersey Shore musician Davey Lister found himself in the hot-seat as the new guitarist for legendary hair metal band Pretty Boy Floyd.
-Pretty Boy Floyd was among last bands who rode the vestige of the L.A. glory days of 80s rock and roll.
-They enjoyed moderate success on MTV with hits such as "Rock and Roll (Is Gonna Set the Night on Fire)", and "I Wanna Be With You.”
-Pretty Boy Floyd’s debut album Leather Boys With Electric Toys had, at the time, also recently voted by the editors of Rolling Stone to be #50 in the “Top 100 Hair Metal Albums of All Time.”
+In 2007, Dave found himself in the hot seat as the new guitar player for legendary hair metal band Pretty Boy Floyd.
+Pretty Boy Floyd was among the last bands who rode out the end of the glory days of 80s rock and roll.
+They enjoyed moderate success on MTV with such hits as "Rock and Roll (Is Gonna Set the Night on Fire)", and "I Wanna Be with You".
+Pretty Boy Floyd brought Dave and Sarah briefly to Los Angeles.

-After Davey’s tenure in Pretty Boy Floyd, he returned to his native New Jersey with a dream to start a project paying tribute to the gods of stadium rock, which he envisioned as being “Beatlemania meets Steel Panther.”
-Davey enlisted Jersey Shore session bassist Chris Brown (a.k.a Kriss Kaboom) to help him begin his rock and roll odyssey.
-Together, they forged what would become known as “Hair Metal Time Machine.”
+After Dave's tenure in Pretty Boy Floyd was over, he returned to his native New Jersey with Sarah to start a new project: paying tribute to the gods of stadium rock, which he envisioned as "Beatlemania" meets "Rock of Ages on Broadway".
+He enlisted Jersey Shore session bassist Chris Brown (aka Kriss Kaboom) to help him begin his rock and roll odyssey.